BlogWorkflow documentation · Comparison

 How does Capture compare to Tango or Loom on the same axis?

 Tango is closer to Capture in scope; the price gap is wider at $20 per seat for Tango Pro Team versus $12 for Capture Team.
-Loom is a different category.
-It outputs videos, not guides, which makes it useful for one-time announcements but slow for documentation a team will scan rather than watch.
-The Loom alternative comparison covers the format choice (video versus guide) in detail.
+Loom is a different category - it outputs videos, which is the wrong shape for documentation a team will scan rather than watch.
+It works for one-time announcements but not for repeatable workflows.

 How fast can a CS team migrate from Scribe to Capture?